-On November 4, 2021, the Centers for Disease Control and Prevention (CDC) published its updated guidance for Institutions of Higher Education.
-The following resources are intended to help California Institutes of Higher Education formulate and implement plans for safe, successful, and full in-person instruction.
+The following resources are intended to help California Institutions of Higher Education (IHE) continue safe, successful, and full in-person instruction.

 Below are some additional resources for IHE:

-For testing recommendations in various scenarios, please see CDPH Testing Guidance.
-Testing should be considered as an approach to COVID-19 prevention and early detection to further mitigate the risk of COVID-19 transmission, especially amongst the unvaccinated.
+- For testing recommendations in various scenarios including congregate living, see CDPH Testing Guidance and CDC's Testing Guidance for COVID-19.
+Testing is another approach to COVID-19 prevention as early detection may further mitigate the risk of COVID-19 transmission.

-The CDPH and Cal/OSHA interim guidance for ventilation, filtration, and air quality provides resources for reducing the spread of COVID-19 in indoor settings.
+- The CDPH Interim Guidance for Ventilation, Filtration, and Air Quality in Indoor Environments provides resources for reducing the spread of COVID-19 in indoor settings.

-Community College Athletic Association provides information, recommendations and requirements for student-athletes in fall, winter and spring sports practice and competition, including determination of risk levels and additional prevention, mitigation and treatment of COVID-19 for student-athletes.
+- The California Community College Athletic Association site and the National Collegiate Athletics Association provides information, recommendations, and requirements for student athletes in fall, winter, and spring sports practice and competition, including for the prevention, mitigation, and treatment of COVID-19 for student athletes.

 Originally published on July 15, 2021